dan-fritchman/Thesis/content.md

 Regaining the key analog performance metrics of longer-channel MOS devices is then acheived through _gate stacking_.
 This approach recognizes the deep similarities between MOS transistors of, for example, length L, versus a series combination of ten transistors of length L/10.
 In most classical MOS models, especially at analog-domain current-densities (i.e. far less than the saturation current), the two are functionally identical.
 Modern device-engineering techniques make them less identical, but in many cases the series-stack no less good.
 (And in many cases, better.)

 The combination of regular gate-array device sizes and gate stacking is central to Tetris's programmed-custom model.
-It is also central to the analog layout-compilation methods detailed in chapter 7.
+It is also central to the analog layout-compilation methods detailed in \autoref{chap:analogpnr}.

 \setkeys{Gin}{width=.75\linewidth}

 # Compiled (Analog) Layout
+\label{chap:analogpnr}

 Attempts to compile analog and otherwise "custom" circuit layout are far from new.
 Research and commercial efforts have included both analog circuit _synthesis_, e.g. from high-level specs or other terse descriptions, as well as netlist to layout compilation.
 Here we focus on the latter.
 And we note the popular "digital way" of producing layout has (a) the same form as the analog-layout compilation problem: from an input circuit netlist and technology info, produce a layout implementation, and (b) has ubiquitously succeeded.
 To make digital IC layout is essentially synonymous with using automatic PnR.